Molcas/OpenMolcas/doc/source/users.guide/programs/mula.rst

 Dependencies
 ------------

-The :program:`MULA` program may need one or more UNSYM files produced by the :program:`MCLR` program, depending on input options.
+The :program:`MULA` program may need one or more :file:`UNSYM` files produced by the :program:`MCLR` program, depending on input options.

 .. index::